alpaka-group/alpaka/README.md

 -----

 The library is header only so nothing has to be build.
-Only the include path (`-I` or `export CPLUS_INCLUDE_PATH=`) has to be set to `<PATH-TO-ALPAKA-LIB>/include/`.
-This allows to include the whole alpaka library with: `#include <alpaka/alpaka.hpp>`

-Code not intended to be utilized by users is hidden in the `detail` namespace.

-The library uses CMake to provide the correct defines and include paths.
+CMake 3.3.0+ is required to provide the correct defines and include paths.
-Source files do not need a special file ending.
 Just call `ALPAKA_ADD_EXECUTABLE` instead of `CUDA_ADD_EXECUTABLE` or `ADD_EXECUTABLE` and the difficulties of the CUDA nvcc compier in handling `.cu` and `.cpp` files is automatically taken care of.
-Examples how to utilize alpake within CMake can be found in the `examples` folder.
+Examples how to utilize alpaka within CMake can be found in the `examples` folder.

+Source files do not need any special file ending.
+The whole alpaka library can be included with: `#include <alpaka/alpaka.hpp>` Code not intended to be utilized by users is hidden in the `detail` namespace.

 Authors